 12425 Lamplight Village Avenue, Austin, Texas 78758arrow_forward

-File a brief with the Appellate Court Clerk no later than 15 days after the filing of the reporter's record.
+File a brief with the Appellate Courtopen_in_new Clerk no later than 15 days after the filing of the reporter's record.

 Your brief should set out the reasons you think the trial court was in error in its decision, and cite any legal authorities which support your position.
 Although there are specific requirements for the contents of a brief, the appellate court accepts briefs in letter form.
 Be sure that the brief is legible, preferably typewritten, and submitted in English or an English translation.